 Cheaters Never Prosper

-All sin is equally offensive to God; one sin does not out weigh another.
+All sin is equally offensive to God; one sin does not outweigh another.
 Sin is sin, and God does not condone sin.
 Some people believe that it’s OK to lie, especially if the reason is in good faith.
 Embellishing a lie is still lying regardless of the human reasoning behind it.
 There are consequences to every lie regardless of the situation, or the amount of time that has expired before the liar is exposed.

-Lying on an job application or resume is harmful to all parties involved.
+Lying on a job application or resume is harmful to all parties involved.
 Each applicant is unjustly cheated out of having a fair opportunity for employment.
 The employer is lied to because false information has been submitted as being factual.

 I actually had a conversation with someone who believes that God made an exception for the lie that he told on his resume.
-He believes that the was a blessing because God turned things around in his favor.
+He believes that the lie was a blessing because God turned things around in his favor.
 I told him I didn’t believe that God would do that.
-But he felt really strongly about it and he preceded to explain the reason why God would uses lies to bless someone in order to meeting a need, and he used Romans 8:28 to validated his belief.
+But he felt really strongly about it and he preceded to explain the reason why God would use lies to bless someone in order to meet a need, and he used Romans 8:28 to validated his belief.

 “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”

 Romans 8:28 has been taken out of context by this young man.
 When the enemy plots evil against us, God turns the evil around for good, for those who love Him, and have been called ACCORDING TO HIS PURPOSE.
 His purpose is His will.
 God does not turn around the sin that we purpose in our hearts to commit, in order to get what we want.